Who to contact

 Note that your Study Advisor is here for you in case you are in need of a listening ear or if you just want to talk to someone.
 Please book an appointment via the online agenda below.
 For online meetings you will be contacted on the booked timeslot via Microsoft Teams.

-The Study Advisors for Applied Data Science, Artificial Intelligence, Business Informatics, Computing Science, Game and Media Technology and Human Computer Interaction are Sara O’Keeffe and Boy Hennevelt.
+The Study Advisors for Applied Data Science, Artificial Intelligence, Business Informatics, Computing Science, Data Science, Game and Media Technology and Human Computer Interaction are Sara O’Keeffe and Boy Hennevelt.
 You can find them in Minnaert building (first floor) or contact them by email: email@example.com.
 Sara is present on Monday, Tuesday and Thursdays.
 Boy is present on Monday thru Thursday.

 For advice about international exchange and studying abroad, please visit the Facultary Exchange Coordinator at the Facultary International Office.